kfcampbell/kfcampbell.github.io/_posts/2020-06-09-go-allocators.markdown

 ---
 layout: post
-title: "Go for C# People, Part One: The Overview"
+title: "Go Allocators"
 date: 2020-06-01 00:00:00-0700
-description: In which lies a brief introduction to the Go programming language, primarily geared towards C# people.
+description: Our fearless heroes talk about memory allocation in Go.
 ---

 I was driving and listening to [episode 100 of the Go Time podcast](https://changelog.com/gotime/100) the other day, and heard something from language creator Rob Pike that gave me pause: there's actually two allocators in Go, `new` and `make`.